fordmatt18/gym-inventory/README.md

 testing_policies: initial verification of our OpenAI Gym environment by testing several simple policies.
 (These results also provide validation for our method of estimating the long-run average cost.)

-PPO_training_and_evaluation: performs PPO training on all problems using our original methodology.
-Additionally performs PPO training using modified parameters for large L and large p on the test case (p,L) = (99, 70).
+PPO_training_and_evaluation: performs PPO training on all problems using our original methodology used to generate the table of ratios in our report.
+Additionally has comments of how to change hyperparameters to train a better policy on the large L and large p case with (p,L) = (99, 70).
 Once the best policies are obtained, this file also evaluates their performances and saves the results as a pickle object.

 PPO_policy_plotting: creates plots of the training performance using info from the logs files.
 Additionally, for the L=1 case, creates visualizations of the trained policy.